This section of documentation may be outdated.

 In development, the minification and concatenation steps are skipped.
 In production, each file is renamed to contain a hash of it’s contents in the name, and files are rewritten to account for the changed names.
 This is called cache busting, and allows the CDN to be more aggressive in caching these resources, and for clients to get updates faster when we make changes.

-Less files are recognized by an extension of .less.
+Sass files are recognized by an extension of

 Plain JS is not suspect to any compilation step, and is only minified and concatenated.
-Plain JS files should be written to conform to ES3 standards, for compatibility.
+Plain JS files should be written to conform to ES5 standards, for compatibility.

 Plain JS files have an extension of